 We then explore the macro implications of this micro-level heterogeneity in expectations, where we allow households to form expectations according to the proposed framework.
 In our model, while old generations have their expectations shaped mainly by their past, new generations are highly influenced by recent developments.
 We find that heterogeneous expectations anchor the aggregate inflation and output gap response to agents' history.
 At the same time, they also increase the duration of the effects of the shocks.
-After an inflationary shock, the model produces hump-shaped expectations.
-This reaction is consistent with over-extrapolation as in Angeletos et al. (2021).
+After an inflationary shock, the model produces humpshaped expectations.
+This reaction is consistent with over-extrapolation, as in Angeletos et al. (2021).
 Consumers react slowly to the inflationary shock in the first few periods, as they are tied to their reference from the steady state.
 This first reaction is consistent with randomized controlled trial evidence showing that consumers weigh their priors and do not react one-to-one to current or future inflation news (Weber et al., 2023).
 After witnessing higher inflation (and new cohorts entering the economy in a high-inflation environment), consumers get tied to this new inflationary reference and over-extrapolate the shock, overreacting in their forecast.
 From the aggregate results, we infer individual heterogeneous consumption and labor reactions.

-We perform an optimal Taylor rule exercise where the central bank seeks to minimize the expected volatility of the economy by optimally choosing the parameters of a Taylor rule.
-When
+We perform an optimal Taylor rule exercise where the central bank seeks to minimize the ex-

-General Equilibrium (DSGE) model.
-While Bordalo et al. (2020)'s model is an overreaction model, we use and extend their framework to allow for a negative distortion parameter, in their case, the diagnosticity parameter.
-In the following sections, we explain our microfundation.
-Notice that Bianchi et al. (2021) and L'Huillier et al. (2021) solutions also apply to our type of model.
+5Both papers include the diagnostic expectation model proposed by Bordalo et al. (2020) into a Dynamic Stochastic General Equilibrium (DSGE) model.
+While Bordalo et al. (2020)'s model is an overreaction model, we use and extend their framework to allow for a negative distortion parameter corresponding to the diagnosticity parameter in their case.
+In the following sections, we detail the microfoundations of our approach.
+Notice that Bianchi et al. (2021) and L'Huillier et al. (2021) solution methods also apply to our type of model.

-&lt;sup>6See Benjamin (2019) for a discussion on the implications of the assumptions of the diagnostic expectations model.
+6See Benjamin (2019) for a discussion on the implications of the assumptions of the diagnostic expectations model.

-&lt;sup>7While we could incorporate other forms of heterogeneity and biases related to experience-based mechanisms on the firm or the government side of the economy, in this paper, we introduce non-rational heterogeneous expectations only at the household level.
+7While we could incorporate other forms of heterogeneity and biases related to experience-based mechanisms on the firm or the government side of the economy, in this paper, we introduce non-rational heterogeneous expectations only at the household level.
 We opt for this option mainly because of data availability motives.

-we allow for heterogeneous expectations in the model, agents have long memories and remember current shocks far into the future.
-After a negative supply shock or a positive demand shock, the optimal response of the central bank is to be more active compared to the full information rational expectations case.
-In this manner, the monetary authority prevents inflation from rising and prevents agents from incorporating a high inflation episode into their memories.
+pected volatility of the economy by optimally selecting the parameters of a standard Taylor rule.
+When we allow for heterogeneous expectations in the model, agents exhibit long memories and remember current shocks far into the future.
+This persistence influences the optimal monetary policy response.
+After a negative supply shock or a positive demand shock, the optimal response of the central bank is to be more active compared to the benchmark of full information rational expectations.
+With a more aggressive response, the monetary authority prevents inflation from rising and prevents agents from incorporating a high inflation episode into their memories.